breitreiter/whoami/case/dashboards.md

 subtitle: Dashboard system redesign
 layout: default
 ---

-Role: Concept, Design
+My Role: Concept, Design
 Lifecycle: New framework

 Nova dashboards is a framework developed to replace SolarWinds legacy dashboards.
 Construction was halted after the discovery of the Sunburst attack and the subsequent re-allocation of engineering to securing the build pipeline and auditing existing code.

 ## The Problems
 **Maintainability** - The legacy dashboard system implemented each widget as a distinct bundle of code, packaged and distributed with a related product.
 This meant widgets were difficult to normalize, difficult to re-style, and difficult to fix.

 **Time to Market** - The legacy dashboard system required shipping a new build of a product in order to deliver a new view.
 This made it difficult to respond to changing market conditions and to deliver incremental functionality to close deals.